andresdominguez/jsToolbox/README.md

 * Open current file in browser [Ctrl SHIFT Alt G], [SHIFT Option Command G] on a Mac
 * Sort the selection using a user-defined splitter [SHIFT alt 1], [Command SHIFT 1] on Mac.
 * Toggle from dash case to camel case and back
-* Generate a method for the current javascript class
-* Override a method from the parent javascript class

 See all the JS Toolbox actions from two locations: